Baby Snakes

+History

-Initially, the film had particular difficulty finding a distributor.
-Zappa tried to interest United Artists, the company that released 200 Motels, but they declined.
+Zappa spent his own money on the project and took several months editing the film during 1978.
+He had difficulty finding a distributor for the film in 1979.
+He tried to interest United Artists, the company that released 200 Motels, but they declined.
 Other studios followed United Artists' lead, fearing that Zappa's "cinematic style" had lost considerable appeal in 1970s pop culture, and also declined to distribute the film.

 Several European distributors told Zappa that there might be interest if the running time was cut from its original 168-minute length.
 The film was cut to 90 minutes, but still, there were no takers.

 Even after Bruce Bickford's sequences won first prize at a French animated film competition, there was no interest.
 Eventually Zappa took it upon himself to distribute the film independently, via his own production company, Intercontinental Absurdities.